IM2MikeJones/bip-0039-english-to-hex/english.md

 # English Words Dictionary

-This document contains the list of 2048 English words with their corresponding index, hexadecimal, and binary representations.
+This document contains the list of 2048 English words for standard Bitcoin HD (BIP-39) wallets with their corresponding index, hexadecimal, and binary representations.

 ## Word List